 File/Open images… (Ctrl+O) to open the images to be analyzed.

 Multiple image files showing different positions within the microscopic sample can be selected.
 The analyzer supports .tif image files containing either floating point or 16-bit integer greyscale data.
-Make sure the resolution is set correctly in the metadata of each image (common values being several nanometers per pixel).
+In the metadata of each image, the resolution must be specified in terms of micrometers per pixel (common values being for example 0.001 micrometers per pixel).
 This can be done e.g. with ImageJ/FIJI software, by selecting

-Image/Properties, filling in the pixel width and height, and saving the image.
+Image/Properties..., filling in the unit as "um", specifying pixel width and height, and saving the image.
 If your images are RGB, contain transparency channel, or no spatial resolution data, you may need to convert them first.
 Images in one batch do not have to be the same size (for performance reasons, around 500×500 pixels is ideal).

 Analysis/Detect exosomes (current position) (Ctrl+D) to start the detection for the current image (position within the microscopic sample).
 Alternatively, you can start the detection for all open images (Ctrl+Shift+D, rewriting old detection results), or for all open images that have not been analyzed yet and whose results are empty (Ctrl+Alt+D).